 Enjoy boba tea for its sweet, exotic flavor and the chewy tapioca, not because it’s good for you.

-Boba, boba milk tea, bubble tea, pearl milk tea … call it what you will, this sweet drink is more entertainment than nutrient.
-Indulge in moderation when you feel like a treat.
+Boba, boba milk tea, bubble tea, pearl milk tea: Call it what you will, this sweet drink is more entertainment than nutrients.
+Indulge in moderation when you feel like a treat and if you don’t have any of the intolerances mentioned above.
 Drink a cup of green or black tea for their unique benefits, and enjoy real fresh fruit, not sweetened fruit flavors.

 NOTE: The nutrition information for beverages is based on Chopstix recipes.